Tams03/CS-Projects/YouTube-Companion/README.md

 ---

 ## Overview
-YouTube-Companion is a tool that analyzes YouTube channels and provides recommendations for similar content based on user input.
-It helps users discover relevant channels and gain insights into channel performance.
+YouTube-Companion is a Python-based tool designed to help users analyze YouTube channels and discover relevant content efficiently.
+It fetches channel data using the YouTube API and provides analytics on subscribers, views, engagement, and content frequency.
+Users can compare multiple channels side-by-side and receive recommendations for similar channels based on theams or other channels.
+The Streamlit interactive demo allows hands-on exploration of results, helping content creators, marketers, and enthusiasts make data-driven decisions.
+This project demonstrates practical application of data analysis, visualization, and API integration.

 ---